HananeNadi/Gemini-Pro-Q-A-App/README.md

 - **Google Gemini Pro**: The AI model used for generating responses.
 - **python-dotenv**: For managing environment variables securely.

-## Requirements

-Ensure you have the following installed:

-Python 3.x
-Streamlit
-python-dotenv
-google-generativeai

 ## Installation

 Follow these steps to set up the project locally: